-We train generative models using the observed hypergraph.
-Due to limitations in computing resources and device memory, only DDE can be trained on the entire dataset of $41,974$ hyperlinks.
-To ensure a fair comparison among the approaches, we reduce the number of hyperlinks and focus on the top $m$ hyperlinks with the highest orders, where $m\in\{1000,2000,3000\}$.
-We use each approach to generate $32*m$ hyperlinks.
-The performance of each approach is evaluated based on the RMSE of the sample means and sample covariances of the generated hyperlinks, compared to the sample means and sample covariances of the total $41,974$ hyperlinks.
-As shown in Table~\ref{table:realdata2}, DDE outperforms the other methods, achieving the lowest errors in the first and second moments of the generated hyperlinks.
-The performance remains consistent across various choices of the latent space dimension $K$.
+As shown in Table~\ref{table:real-final}, DDE with various choices of latent dimension $K$ achieves the best results across all three metrics, demonstrating both the strong performance of DDE and its robustness to the choice of latent dimension.
 Meanwhile, DDE also requires the least computational resources and time.
-The training and sampling time of $\mathrm{Gau}$-$\mathrm{Diff}$ is 1.2-1.5 times that of DDE using the same computing resources, and $\mathrm{Ber}$-$\mathrm{Diff}$ is 100-500 slower than DDE, even with more powerful computing resources. $\mathrm{Ber}$-$\mathrm{Diff}$ also has the highest memory usage, as it encounters out-of-memory(OOM) errors when training with sample sizes larger than or equal to $2,000$.
-This analysis demonstrates that DDE can efficiently and accurately generate new hyperlinks that preserve key statistical information about symptom co-occurrences in medical records (e.g., means and covariances), without privacy leakage.
+For example, the training and sampling time $\mathrm{Ber}$-$\mathrm{Diff}$ is $100$-$500$ times that of DDE, even with more powerful hardware.
+This analysis demonstrates that DDE can efficiently and accurately generate new hyperlinks that preserve key statistical information about symptom co-occurrences in medical records.
 Consequently, a medical institution planning to release patient symptom data for research purposes could apply DDE to the dataset prior to its release.
+We also provide a downstream task analysis using the synthetic hyperlinks generated by DDE, additional evaluations of synthetic data quality, and further details of the symptom co-occurrence hypergraph application in Section F of the supplementary material.